Mid-North Coast Harley-Davidson Road King Convertible

 I GOT THE name Trackles when I was riding across Australia to Perth with a few mates.
 We stopped at a pub somewhere in the outback and the barmaid said I looked like Tacklebury out of the Police Academy movie—the name stuck.

-I bought my first Harley in 1976.
+I bought my first Harley-Davidson in 1976.
 It was an old Panhead that I built up; I was only a kid.
 I bought as a brand new Sportster in ’79.
 After that I bought the first Heritage into Australia.
 It was the first one of only three to come to Australia in 1981; Skol at Ozbike had the second one.
 I also had the first Softail in Australia.
 I had to wait 18 months for that one in ’84.
 Then I had a Wide Glide for a few years before I purchased a Road King in ’93 which I kept for 10 years.
 I did 180,000 km on that bike without putting a cent on the motor.

 Then I got a new Anniversary Road King which is the one featured here.

 Early in the year the gearbox in the Road King shit itself.
 I had heard about the new six-speed Jims gearbox and had decided to get one.
+While I was waiting for the new gearbox to arrive, I decided not to waste the down-time and started putting in a 200 arse-end.

-They also worked out the unique set-up with the bags.
+I also worked out the unique set-up with the bags.
 You’ll notice when the bags are removed, there are no brackets—it’s a good clean look.

 The bike took a little longer than I expected and I was itching to go to Phillip Island races.
-They finished it one day, and I was gone the next—2500 km on its maiden voyage.
+I finished it one day, and I was gone the next—2500 km on its maiden voyage.
 The weather wasn’t all that good but the bike handled fantastically, even in the wet, no problem at all.

 There was one episode when I gave it a handful and I ended up on the luggage rack, fingertips on the end of the handlebars, and by the time I regained control of the bike, I was doing over 200 km/h.